Patients & Caregivers

 Amyotrophic lateral sclerosis (ALS), or Lou Gehrig’s disease, is a progressive disease that causes damage to cells in the brain and spinal cord known as motor neurons.
 Motor neurons transmit signals from the brain to the muscles.
 When motor neurons become damaged and eventually die, the brain can no longer control muscle actions.

 The motor neurons affected in ALS are those that initiate and control voluntary movements.
-With the progressive loss of voluntary muscle action, patients with ALS may lose their ability to speak, eat, move and breathe.
+With the progressive loss of voluntary muscle action, patients with ALS will lose their ability to speak, eat, move and breathe.

 Clinical Trials